-The Board may accept gifts, donations, grants, or bequests (collectively "gifts") of money, real or personal property, as well as other merchandise that add to the overall welfare of the District, provided that acceptance is in accordance with existing laws and regulations.
-Donations to the school are fully tax deductible so long as the gift is used exclusively for public purposes in accordance with USC Section 170(c).
+The Board may accept gifts, donations, grants, or bequests (collectively "gifts") of money, real property, or personal property, as well as other merchandise that add to the overall welfare of the District, provided that acceptance is in accordance with existing laws and regulations.
+Donations to the-District are fully tax deductible so long as the gift is used exclusively for public purposes.
 The Board may refuse any gift that constitutes a conflict of interest, gives an appearance of impropriety, or is not in its best interests.
 The Board will safeguard the District, the staff, and students from commercial exploitation, from special interest groups, and the like.